ritesh319/AI-Agent/README.md

 📌 Credits
 Built by Ritesh with ❤️ using:

-Groq API
+🚀 Groq API — for ultra-fast LLM inference

-LLaMA3
+🧠 LLaMA3 — the model powering study plan generation

-pdfkit
+📝 markdown2 — for converting Markdown to HTML

-markdown2
+📄 pdfkit — for exporting clean PDF study plans